tadata-org/MCP-Game/README.md

 # MCP Game: Behind Bars

+Welcome!
+There are many powerful ways the Model Context Protocol is being used: It helps internal teams access company data, and users interact with the software without needing to go through their UI, to name a couple.

-An interactive text-based adventure game built using the Model Context Protocol (MCP) framework.
-This game features a prison escape scenario where players must navigate through rooms, solve puzzles, and collect items to escape.
+But this project applies MCPs in a totally different way.
+This is an interactive text-based adventure game where you are trapped in an escape room, and players must navigate through the room, solve puzzles, and collect items to escape.

-## 🎮 Game Overview

-"Behind Bars" is a text-based adventure game where you find yourself trapped in a prison cell.
-Your goal is to escape by exploring the environment, solving puzzles, and finding the right tools and keys.
-The game uses AI-powered responses to create an immersive and dynamic experience.

 ## 🏗️ Architecture

+As I mentioned, this uses the MCP.
+Here is how:

-This project consists of two main components:
+This project consists of two main components, the client and the server.

-- **Client** (`client/`): A Python client that handles user interaction and communicates with the game server
+- **Client** (`client/`): A Python client that handles user interaction and communicates with the game server.
+It is responsible for interacting with the user, calling LLMs, and calling on MCP tools (which map to the different actions you can take in the room) from the server.
-- **Server** (`server/`): A FastAPI-based server that manages the game state, room logic, and AI interactions
+- **Server** (`server/`): A FastAPI-based server that manages the game state, room logic, and all the actions you can take.
+We turned it into an MCP server in three lines of code using the FastAPI-MCP open source project (https://github.com/tadata-org/fastapi_mcp)

 ## 🚀 Quick Start